 RESIDENT ROTATION IN EMERGENCY MEDICAL SERVICES

-The resident rotation provides the emergency medicine resident with a graduated, longitudinal exposure to out of hospital operations.
-The bulk of the rotation takes place aboard first line, advanced life support transport units with the Baltimore City Fire Department.
-Residents ride along with first responding "medic" crews and EMS district officers.
+The resident rotation provides the emergency medicine resident with a longitudinal exposure to out of hospital operations.
+The bulk of the rotation takes place aboard first line, advanced life support transport units with the Baltimore City Fire Department however there are also opportunities to ride with Baltimore County Fire Department, Ann Arundel County Fire Department and Maryland ExpressCare Critical Care Transport Program.
+Residents ride along with first responding "medic" crews and EMS district officers/Supervisors.

 -Overview of Maryland Emergency Medical Services (Please email Dr. Lawner for the link to the audio-enabled powerpoint)